MachineLearners10/SpotifyApp/README.md

 DISCLAIMER: Must have Spotify Premium account.

-Catch A Vibe is an app that makes you feel better.
-The inspiration behind came from our need to improve our mood through music during daily activities.
-It is based on your existing music taste, and genres you select from the app.
+Free Swan is an app created for you, the eternal lover of music.
+We know that we’ve passed difficult times during lockdown, so we wanted to give you a tool to change your mood according to what you want to.
+Therefore, we based on your existing music taste and the genre you selected from the app.

-HOW TO USE CATCH A VIBE
+HOW TO USE FREE SWAN
-You can visit https://catch-a-vibe.herokuapp.com/ on your computer.
+You can visit http://freeswan.herokuapp.com/ on your computer.

 CREATORS
 Averi Passmore